fortythreesam/FourthYearProject/report/report.md

 This project uses a simple tournament selection as a means to pick the individuals used in the crossover.
 Since individuals consist of two decisions, a single point crossover is used.
 For each pair of individuals, a new pair is created such that the first individual is made up from the first half of one parent, and the second half of the other.
 The second individual is then created using the remaining parts of the parents.
 As for the mutation step, each individual will have a 20% chance to have one of their bits flipped.

+### 3.5 Weak Texture Mask Generation

+There's not much to say in terms of the design for the weak texture mask generation.
+The student follows Liu, Xinhao, et al.'s[6] method.
+If a patch falls below the threshold for being a weak texture, a value of one is stored in that pixel to signal that it is a part of the weak texture mask.
+This allows for the use of element wise multiplication of matrices to extract the weak textures.
+Generating these masks also returns an estimated noise value which can be stored for future evaluation.
+For each image, the process must be run three times, once for each colour channel.

 $$\pagebreak$$